 “I don’t want anyone.”

 I wanted to speak to Eugene privately and not within earshot of an entire symphony.
-My response was seemed enough for him.
+My response seemed enough for him.
+“We’ll talk to tomorrow,” he replied.
 Eugene then confronted Randy for knowing that he and I were seeing each other.
 Randy was stunned, I was under the impression I was just a friend.

 “I saved two seats right when you walk in.”
 Randy texted me.